-Issues regarding use of computers and the Internet at Mount Notre Dame fall under the jurisdiction of the Technology Director.
-Some issues (such as plagiarism) will also involve the Administration.
-Activities in violation of the Acceptable Use Policies will generally be met with immediate revocation of computer user privileges, as well as sanctions as called for in the school Code of Conduct.
-Misuse of Outlook email will result in three demerits.
+Issues regarding use of computers and the Internet at Mount Notre Dame fall under the jurisdiction of the Administration and the Technology Coordinator.
+Activities in violation of the Acceptable Use Policies may be met with immediate revocation of computer user privileges, as well as sanctions as called for in the school Code of Conduct and the Acceptable Use Policy for the Tablet PC.

-Disciplinary action may also be taken against those who use digital methods to cause mental or physical distress to other members of the school community, whether these incidents take place on or off the school property.
+Disciplinary action will be taken against those who use digital methods to cause mental or physical distress to other members of the school community, whether these incidents take place on or off the school property.
 Disciplinary action taken by school authorities may include issuance of demerits, revocation of access to technological resources, suspension, expulsion, and/or possible legal action.